-Requirements for Teaching English in Germany
+Requirements to teach English in Germany

-TEFL Certification: Though not technically a legal requirement, reputable private language schools in Germany will typically require that their teachers be TEFL certified.
+To teach English in Germany, you will need a TEFL Certification.
+Though not technically a legal requirement, reputable private language schools in Germany will typically require that their teachers be TEFL certified.
 Quality schools offering quality jobs typically are not interested in hiring teachers who have not received proper training.

 Throughout the interview process and when obtaining a work visa, teachers should expect to have the following documents available: